Ramon Salcido

-Ramón Bojórquez Salcido (born March 6, 1961) is a Mexican convicted spree killer who is currently on death row in California's San Quentin State Prison.
-He was convicted for the 1989 murders of six female family members and one male supervisor at his workplace.
-His victims included his wife and two of his daughters, four-year-old Sofía and 22-month-old Teresa.
-A third daughter, three-year-old Carmina, was left lying in a field beside the bodies of her sisters for thirty-six hours after being slashed across the throat by her father but was eventually rescued and her father captured.
+Ramón Bojórquez Salcido (born March 6, 1961) is a Mexican convicted murderer who is currently on death row in Richard J. Donovan Correctional Facility.
+He was convicted for a spree killing that took place on the night of April 14, 1989, in Sonoma County, California, in which he murdered six female family members, including his wife and two of their daughters, and a male co-worker.

-Salcido's victims were killed in the cities of Sonoma and Cotati, California.
-Maria, Marion, and Ruth Richards were killed at a house at Lakewood Drive in Cotati, and Salcido's relatives and Toovey were killed in Sonoma.

-Murders and arrest
+In the late 2000s and early 2010s, the murders were the subject of several documentaries.
+The surviving daughter, Carmina Salcido, authored the 2009 memoir "Not Lost Forever" about the killings and her later life.

+Sonoma County murders

-On April 14, 1989, after a night of drinking and snorting cocaine, Ramon Salcido drove his three young daughters to a county dump, slashed their throats, and threw them into a ditch, killing Sofia and Teresa; Carmina survived.
+On April 14, 1989, after a night of drinking and snorting cocaine, Ramon Salcido drove his three young daughters to a county dump outside of Sonoma, California.
+Salcido slashed their throats, and threw them into a ditch.
+Two of them, four-year-old Sofia and 22-month-old Teresa were killed, while three-year-old Carmina survived with a slashed throat and rescued hours later.
 According to an autopsy report, the girls had all been molested prior to being cut.

 Salcido then drove to Cotati, California, where he killed his mother-in-law and her two daughters by slashing their throats as well, with one of them being almost decapitated.
 He then returned to his home in Boyes Hot Springs, where he shot his wife, Angela Salcido, in the head twice, in the shoulder once, and missed with three other bullets.

-He then went to the Grand Cru winery, his place of employment, where he killed a co-worker, Tracey Toovey, by shooting him three times in the head and once in the arm.
+Salcido then went to the Grand Cru winery, his place of employment, where he killed a co-worker, Tracey Toovey, by shooting him three times in the head and once in the arm.
 He then drove to the house of Kenneth Butti, another co-worker, and shot him in the right shoulder.

+Arrest

 Salcido fled after the killings to Mexico via Calexico.
 He was arrested in Guasave, Mexico, on April 19, 1989.
-When arrested, Salcido told police that he committed the murders because he suspected his wife was having an affair with a coworker.
+When arrested, Salcido told police that he committed the murders because of financial difficulties, suspicions that his wife was having an affair with his coworker Tracy Toovey, and supposed mistreatment at his workplace.
+He also alleged that his in-laws made derogatory remarks against him for being Mexican.